vifilio/vifilio/README.md

-### Currently on a new journey to build something entirely new in the GenAI world
+### Currently on a new journey to build something new in the exciting GenAI world

 <!--
 **vifilio/vifilio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.